buildtool/build-tools/www/docs/commands/build.md

 FROM scratch as export
 # Copies the file /testfile from `build` stage to localhost
 COPY --from=build  /testfile .

+# -- resulting image stage
+FROM scratch
+# Do other stuff
 ```

 Let's try it: